unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 Several platforms such as macOS, iOS, and Android do not differentiate between them and only use a single URI/URL class or string.

-When applying data to the native clipboard or drag/drop data from a DataPackage, only one URI/URL may be used.
-Therefore, all URI data formats are merged together into a single URI using the above defined priority.
+When applying data to the native clipboard or dragging/dropping data from a DataPackage, only one URI/URL may be used.
+Therefore, all URI data formats are merged together into a single URI using the above-defined priority.
 WebLink is considered more specific than ApplicationLink.

 When pulling data from the native clipboard or drag/drop data, this single native URI/URL is separated into the equivalent UWP data format (since UWP's direct equivalent standard data format 'Uri' is deprecated).
 The mapping is as follows: